Frequently asked questions

 Do you accept insurance?

-We do not accept in-network insurance at this time, as most top therapists in the Bay Area do not either (learn why here).
+We do not accept in-network insurance at this time, as most top therapists in California do not either (learn why here).
 However, we offer a number of options in addition to our lower pre-negotiated rate to make therapy more accessible.

 reflect can help facilitate "out of network" reimbursement, which can help lower costs even further.
 Coverage varies by plan, so make sure you check with your insurer.
 You can also use pre-tax HSA/FSA dollars for reflect sessions.
 And some companies we partner with reimburse or subsidize for therapy similarly to a gym membership.
 Ask your employer about their mental health benefits -- and connect us to your HR team, so we can provide reflect at an even deeper discount!

 What kinds of therapists do you work with at reflect?

 reflect represents the largest self-pay network of top clinicians in California, and each therapist has been pre-screened and vetted for you by our team. reflect therapists hold advanced degrees in psychology or related fields (masters or doctorate) and undergo a rigorous state licensure process.
 We work with licensed clinicians and experienced associates completing their certification hours who are supervised by a licensed therapist or clincial organization we partner with.
 All therapists are registered with their respective state licensing boards.
 Learn more about degree types here.

 Can I attend therapy if I'm under the age of 18?